front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 - developers needed to handle code splitting themselves, which could led to bigger initial javascript load
 - it was hard to have a global vision of the existing routes in a Front-Commerce application
-- Front-Commerce couldn't optimize page loads by preloading components or data since nothing mapped an URL to a route
+- Front-Commerce couldn't optimize page loads by preloading components or data since nothing mapped a URL to a route

 This is why we've decided to implement the solution available in many Javascript Frameworks: [Next.js](https://nextjs.org/docs#routing), [Gatsby](https://www.gatsbyjs.org/docs/routing/), [NuxtJS](https://nuxtjs.org/guide/routing/), [Sapper](https://sapper.svelte.dev/docs#Pages), etc.